Farwaykorse/Learning/README.md

 ### Latest branch
 Partial documents and first ideas can all go into the `latest` branch.
-It is a branch allowing for rough drafts, todo's and polishing.
+It is a branch allowing for rough drafts, to-do's and polishing.
-Changes are commited and pushed often, serving as remote backups.
+Changes are committed and pushed often, serving as remote backups.
 **Try** for once change per commit, to reduce conflicts.
 Single typo commits are fine.
 Expect a a messy history.
 **Rewriting history is NOT allowed!** To support use on multiple machines.

 ### Other branches
-All other branches are concidered unstable.
+All other branches are considered unstable.
 These can be used as intermediate branches and for experimentation.

 ### Breaking history
 Potentially the `latest` and `master` branch might be deprecated and replaced with cleaner versions.
-These will use a different name.
+These will then use a different name.
-This would break loose any tracking branches, but shouldn't break the history.
+This would break the connection whith any tracking branches, but shouldn't break the history.
 Depending on the motivation the deprecated versions might be removed from the public repository.